jchensd/POLI_179_Jingyi_Chen/README.md

 | United States Of America | ensuring      | 14       | 0.6768293 |
 | United States Of America | stability     | 15       | 0.6765675 |

-The following table displays the ratios of cosine similarities.
+The following table displays the ratios of cosine similarities (Rodríguez, 2023).
 First, it computed the cosine similarities between the embeddings of "ruleoflaw" and the features for China's and the U.S.'s contexts.
 Then, it takes the ratio of cosine similarities for the two countries.
 This means that that the features with values larger than 1 are more associated with "ruleoflaw" in China's context compared to the U.S.'s context; features with values smaller than 1 are more associated with "ruleoflaw" in the U.S.'s context compared to China's context.

 |        | **feature**   | **value** |
 |:-------|:--------------|:----------|